niftools/blender_niftools_addon/docs/user/features/textures/index.rst

 .. _textures:

-* A texture refers to a generic image.
+| A texture refers to a generic image.
-* A maps refer to image which has specific properties which will influence the renderer.
+| A map refer to an image which has specific properties which will influence the renderer.
-* Textures/Maps allow us to alter how the geometry is rendered, such as adding additional detail, affecting light, etc.
+| Textures/Maps allow us to alter how the geometry is rendered, such as adding additional detail, affecting light, etc.

 Notes
 ~~~~~